 Figure 3 provides a summary of few important movement types and accounting entries.
 Business process is listed in the column furthest to the left, with movement type in the next column, and the debit and credit posting in the subsequent columns.

 There is a column for transaction and account modifiers; as we noted earlier, these are SAP’s terms for logically grouping similar types of transactions.
 The transaction account modifier, along with the valuation class, drives the accounting entries.

 The OBYC MM-FI account determination configuration is set up at the time of original implementation, and once set up, these accounts are derived behind the scenes.
 You’ll want to test the setup before going live to ensure that the correct accounts are being hit for the respective transactions.
 You can change this configuration after go-live, but the revised setup needs to be thoroughly tested.
 Otherwise, we may run the risk of impacting regular operations.

 Figure 3: Summary of select movement types and accounting entries

 I hope this write-up was useful and explained the fundamentals to the readers.

 (1) - The transaction key in MM-FI account determination is not the same as transaction code.
 A transaction code is an alphanumeric code that represents a particular task in SAP.
 It allows users to access tasks directly without having to use menu paths.

 About the Author

-Ashish Sampat is an SAP FI/CO Consultant who has provided solutions in SAP Controlling including product costing, material ledger, and cost center accounting to global clients in consumer packed goods, life sciences, and industrial sectors.
-Ashish is based in Chicago region, where he works as an independent SAP FI/CO consultant.
-Ashish is the author of First Steps in SAP Controlling (CO) and Expert tips to Unleash the Full Potential of SAP Controlling.
+Ashish Sampat is an SAP FI/CO Consultant who has provided solutions in SAP Controlling including product costing, SAP Material Ledger, and cost center accounting to global clients in consumer packed goods, life sciences, and industrial sectors.
+Ashish is based in the Chicago region, where he works as an independent SAP FI/CO consultant.
+Ashish is the author of best selling SAP books including: First Steps in SAP Controlling (CO) and Expert tips to Unleash the Full Potential of SAP Controlling.

 Thanks for this nice overview of the MM account determination!